Kakamotobi/Learned/Tools/Vite.md

 - Even with a lot of dependencies, the time to run the dev server does not change.
 - Instead of importing a single JS bundle file, it imports the actual source code.
   - Check the "Network" tab in dev tools.
-- It uses esbuild to transpile the code.
 ### Build for Production
 ```zsh
 npm run build